x-inu/installarch/README.md

-## Deployment
+## How to Use

-To deploy this project run
+To use this project run

 ```bash
   curl -fsSL https://raw.githubusercontent.com/x-inu/installarch/refs/heads/main/install.sh | sh